open-voice-interoperability/docs-archived/components/voice_registry_system.md

 <br>

 ### 1.0.4.
 Voice Registry System

 The core solution approach to the problem is to stand up a neutral component that is not tightly associated with any of the conversational platforms to avoid any influence and bias.
 The VRS component will serve as the neutral party and address the balance and fairness for the user and entities.

 #### 1.0.4.1 Roles and Responsibilities

 The primary role and responsibilities of the VRS are the following:

 1. Be a standard and platform-agnostic location for voice application.
 2. Provide a consistent experience across conversational platforms and entity's conversational assistant.
 3. VRS is not responsible for the interpretation of the intent of the user.
 4. VRS can hold various attributes regarding the voice application, such as name, nlu etc.
 5. VRS can receive inputs like the user's current location but is not responsible for storing its preference.
 6. VRS names can have synergies.

 #### 1.0.4.2 Architecture Principles

-As we continue to build the capability and solution of VRS, we are going to be guided by these principles.
+As we continue to build the capability and solution of VRS, we are going to be guided by these principles:

 - Single Responsibility
 - Loose Coupling
 - Event-Driven